 Rare diseases

-Optimize your market access and care pathways for patients with orphan diseases
+Optimize market access and care pathways for orphan drugs

 The challenges related to rare diseases and orphan diseases